stoyankanev/gcp-intro-dm-demo/README.md

 This was really frustrating since I was able to create the infra project earlier using Terraform and also using command ```gcloud projects create ...```.
 But there was no ```roles/resourcemanager.projectCreator``` role (there was Resource Manager / "Project Deleter" and "Project Mover" roles though, :-) ) when I tried to add that role for the admin project's service account as described in [README](https://github.com/GoogleCloudPlatform/deploymentmanager-samples/tree/master/examples/v2/project_creation) of the project_creation sample.

-Finally I just gave in - maybe this is not just possible in my corporation GCP organization or I missed something in the configuration.
-Anyway, I created a script to create the infra project manually.
-Maybe later when I have more experience to use Deployment Manager I figure out the reason for this - let's then modify this demo so that also the infra project gets created by the deployment manager.
+Finally I had a conversation with our GCP organization administrator and realized that it is not possible in our GCP organization to create projects from another project using Deployment Manager due organization policy (it is pretty restricted who can create new projects).
+Therefore in this demonstration we create the infra project using gcloud cli and the infra project is not part of the actual IaC solution (as in the equivalent [gcp-intro-demo](https://github.com/tieto-pc/gcp-intro-demo) Terraform implementation).